 - Do moisture-producing chores when it is cooler and your cooling system won’t have to work as hard.
 Wash clothes and dishes or mop floors in the early morning or at night.
 If you are on a peak plan with your energy company, doing laundry during the off-peak hours will help you save money.

 - Prevent heat gain inside the house to lessen the load on your cooling system.
+This can be from installing shade screens, more attic insulation, thermal drapes and blinds or from trees and landscaping to shade the house.

 - Set the thermostat between 78 and 80 degrees when you are home and up to 85 degrees when you are away.
 For every degree you set your thermostat above 80 degrees, you can save approximately 2 to 3% on cooling costs.